CQDX/visi-genie-4d-systems-async/README.md

 		</DeviceCapability>
 	</Capabilities>
 ```
-4. Plug the USB programmers cable into the host's USB port and connect the other end of the cable to display's backside 5 pins connector.
+4. Plug the USB programmers cable into the host USB port and connect the other end of the cable into the backside of the display's 5 pins connector.

 ## Code Clip